ngs-docs/angus/GWAS.md

       cat pruned_coatColor_maf_geno.vcf | awk 'BEGIN{FS="\t";OFS="\t";}/#/{next;}{{if($3==".")$3=$1":"$2;}print $3,$5;}'  > alt_alleles

-## Run a simple asscoaition analysis
+## Run a simple association analysis
 > --assoc performs a standard case/control association analysis which is a chi-square test of allele frequency.

 > By default, the minor allele is coded A1 and tested for being the risk allele.
 The minor allele is expected to be the alternative allele